 The Geography Major is designed to expose students to the various paths of intellectual opportunities within the field of geography.
 The Major consists of three tracks, namely the General Geography Track, the Geographic Information Systems Track, and the Urban and Regional Planning Track.
 All three tracks are available to students receiving a Bachelor of Science degree but only the General Geography track can be used with the Bachelor of Arts degree.
 A minimum of 33 s.h. of credit must be completed for the Geography Major, 30 s.h.of which are in geography.
+A minimum of 24 upper division semester hours must be completed in the major.
 The specific requirements for each track are outlined below in the section entitled "Geography Major Requirements."